Chargily/chargily-pay-php/README.md

 Have questions or need assistance?
 Join our developer community on [Telegram](https://chargi.link/PayTelegramCommunity) and connect with fellow developers and our team.

-We appreciate your interest in contributing to Chargily Pay™!
+We appreciate your interest in contributing to `Chargily Pay™`!
 Together, we can build something amazing.

 Happy coding!

+## Security Reports

+If you discover any security vulnerabilities, please report them responsibly.

+Contact us directly at [Whatsapp](https://chargi.link/WaPay) to ensure safe and secure handling of any potential issues.